 To have the decoupling capacitors as close to the switching action as possible, they are mounted on top of the copper busbars running past all the phases as shown below.
 Their PCB layout is symmetrical on top and bottom so that the board can be flipped to accommodate both sides of the Phase-PCB.
 The mounting holes on these PCBs are there to potentially accommodate heat sinks for better heat dissipation.

 The Current sensors use an external large sense resistor, as temperature swings would decrease the accuracy of PCB mount shunt resistors.
-The current sensor boards consist of a simple analog current shunt amplifier feeding back analog signals directly to the MCU.
+The current sensor boards consist of a simple analogue current shunt amplifier feeding back analogue signals directly to the MCU.
 These amplifiers, however, have a hard time dealing with the large common mode jumps seen at the output of the motor driver.
 A future proof solution to this is an isolated delta sigma ADC which digitizes the shunt voltage directly, this requires some signal processing on the FPGA which will be added in future software implementation.

 The full set of schematics for the motor driver are made available upon request free of charge, by requesting the CAD files you agree to not use the design files for commercial purposes.
+Please see a live view of the Altium project below.